-- 1. Notify the Admissions office

-- 2. Provide evidence that:

-- a.
-All work is up to date

-- b.
-Incompletes are removed

-- c.
-Grade of 3.0 or higher on all prior doctoral work

-- d.
-Grades below a "B-" will be repeated (note: only one course carrying a grade of B- can be repeated)

-- e.
-Financial arrangements have been made

-- f.
-An application for readmission has been submitted
+- 1. Notify the Admissions office - 2.
+Provide evidence that: - a.
+All work is up to date - b.
+Incompletes are removed - c.
+Grade of 3.0 or higher on all prior doctoral work - d.
+Grades below a "B-" will be repeated (note: only one course carrying a grade of B- can be repeated) - e.
+Financial arrangements have been made - f.
+All institutional holds and other obligations have been satisfied - g.
+An application for readmission has been submitted - h.

-- g.
 The required application fee of \$125 has been paid

 A student can return to class when the application has been approved and signed by the appropriate School of Nursing Dean or their designated representative and the Director of Recruitment & Admissions.
 In the School of Nursing, successful applicants for readmission must be competitive with the current new applicant pool.
 There must be space available in the courses and/or clinical placements needed by the applicant.
 The DNP Admissions Committee will evaluate both the application and the school's ability to accommodate the readmission of the applicant.